 What Is Goat's Rue?

-Goat’s Rue (Galega officinalis) is a very pretty plant, native to the Middle East.
+Goat's Rue (Galega officinalis) is a beautiful plant native to the Middle East.

 It is known for its galactagogue (increasing milk supply) properties, as shown in its scientific name (Gale = milk, ega = to bring on).

 - Developing mammary tissue.
 Goat's Rue stimulates the development of mammary tissue.
 It has even been used to increase breast size in the non-lactating woman.
 It can also induce breast tissue growth in women who have had breast surgery or plan on nursing an adopted child.

 - Promote tissue growth in women whose breasts didn't increase during pregnancy.

 - Promotes rapid natural breast milk production as Goat's Rue has galactagogue properties (encourages milk flow).